 3. Upgrade Transmission Coolers

 While your car will already have a functioning transmission cooler, it may be worth considering upgrading to a better one.
 You can have your technician install improved fans to help keep your transmission from overheating.
 When your car runs hot, it drastically decreases the lifespan of your transmission.

 Are You Experiencing Problems with Your Car Transmission?

-Whether you’re worried there may be a problem with your transmission or interested in upgrading coolers, Classic Motorsports can help.
+Whether you’re worried about your transmission or you’re interested in upgrading coolers, Classic Motorsports can help.
 Our professional auto technicians will be happy to answer any of your transmission questions.
 We offer our customers a large variety of services which can be viewed on our website.
-To learn more or to schedule an appointment for your vehicle, call use directly at (425) 348-4110 today.
+To learn more or to schedule an appointment for your vehicle, contact us today.

 German, British & European auto service & repair in Mukilteo, Edmonds, Everett, Lake Stevens, Lynnwood, Marysville, Mill Creek & Snohomish

 Posted on September 28, 2020 | Published by Ignite Local | Related Local Business